teamfam2014/webdev/projects/rmdb/exercises/exercise_02.md

 ## Challenges

-The `Watchlist` has some pretty ho-hum styling right now.
-See if you can display them as rectangles, as you might see on Netflix, IMDb, etc. ([Example](https://i.imgur.com/CS0kFld.png))
+The `Watchlist` has some pretty ho-hum styling right now, it might be displaying vertically rather than in a single row.
+See if you can display them in a row as rectangles, as you might see on Netflix, IMDb, etc. ([Example](https://i.imgur.com/CS0kFld.png))